Liverpool One

 Liverpool ONE is a shopping, residential, and leisure complex in Liverpool, England.
 The project involved the redevelopment of 42 acres (170,000 m^{2}) of land in the city centre.
 It is a retail-led development anchored by John Lewis & Partners and Marks & Spencer.
 Debenhams had previously been an anchor tenant until the closure of its Liverpool ONE store in March 2021, with Marks & Spencer taking its place in mid-2023.
 Additional elements include leisure facilities (such as a 14-screen Odeon cinema, Gravity MAX and 36-hole mini golf centre), an urban park, Chavasse Park, apartments, offices, public open spaces, restaurants, and transport improvements.
 The completion of Liverpool ONE significantly boosted the local economy, while lifting Liverpool into the top five most popular retail destinations in the UK.

-Liverpool ONE is the largest open-air shopping centre in the UK and the fifth-largest shopping centre overall.
+Liverpool ONE is the largest open-air shopping centre in the UK and the tenth-largest shopping centre overall.
 Each area was created by a different architect, leading to stark differences between some buildings, one way in which Liverpool ONE differentiates itself from other shopping centres.
 The majority of the development was opened in phases on 29 May 2008 and 1 October 2008, during Liverpool's year as the European Capital of Culture, whilst the final residential units opened in early 2009.
 The cost of construction associated with the project was £500 million, with a total investment value of £920 million.

 In December 2024, Landsec brought the centre from Grosvenor Group.